zhengronggift/Logic-Design/README.md

 # Logic-Design
-A simple circuit board with logic gates
+A simple circuit board with logic gates for any future project references